 Note: The department evaluates completed admission applications as they are received.
 Applicants who meet all of the admission criteria and submit all application materials early in the application process will have a higher likelihood of admission.

-We also offer a FULLY ONLINE MS Healthcare Administration program.
+We also offer a FULLY ONLINE MS in Healthcare Administration program.
 This is a separate program from our regular, Hayward Campus-based MS-HCA program and is offered in a cohort model only.
-We will have a new cohort for Fall 2018.
+We will have a new cohort for Fall 2023.
 One important requirement for this program is that students must have at least 2 years of professional experience in the healthcare field.
 Professional health care experience is not a requirement for the Hayward Campus-based program.
 Preference will be given to students currently employed in healthcare.
 For complete information about this new program, please see the Online MS Healthcare Administration program.